4fur4/RGettingData/README.md

 Repo containing the course project from "Getting and Cleaning Data" of Coursera.
 Files in the repo:

 * README.md: Repo description
-* CookBook.txt: variables/features description
+* CodeBook.txt: variables/features description
 * run_analysis.R: Main script performing course project task
-* aggregateData.csv: independent tidy data set from the original UCI HAR data set with the average of each variable for each activity and each subject
+* aggregateData.txt: independent tidy data set from the original UCI HAR data set with the average of each variable for each activity and each subject

 The main script run_analysis.R works as follows: